Thewbi/armos/Lesson00_Interrupts_32bit/README.md

 ## Introduction

 Interrupt is a term used in x86 systems and a lot of low-level systems.
 ARM decided to refer to Interrupts by the term exception.
-Exceptions is a bit of a confusing term because exceptions are a concept in high-level programming language and hence confuses software developers a bit.
+Exceptions is a bit of a confusing term because exceptions are a concept in high-level programming language and hence confuses high-level software developers a bit.
 Do not get confused!
-Now you know that ARM Exceptions are the same as Interrupts.
+Now you know that an ARM exception is the same thing as an interrupt.

 See https://www.youtube.com/playlist?list=PLRwVmtr-pp05PQDzfuOOo-eRskwHsONY0